Theories of Knowledge

 The idea represents the coffee cup to me.
 It links subject and object, and it depends on both.

-The presuppositions of my mental processes are implicit in the form of my brain, and that form evolved by natural selection.
+The presuppositions of my mental processes are implicit in the form of my brain, which evolved by natural selection.
 I have innate procedural knowledge, but my conceptual and representational knowledge depends on experience.

 In this theory, truth is not a correspondence between an idea and reality.
 It is a judgment made by a brain.
 If a model is selected to represent reality by my brain, then that model is true to me.
 To call a claim “false” means that it does not agree with my truth judgment.
 Truth is a subjective judgment.